Slash fiction: Slash and the original media sources

 For many people, slash is a controversial subject.
 In addition to the legal issues associated with traditional fan fiction, some people believe that it tarnishes established media characters to portray them in a way which was never illustrated canonically.
 But official disapproval of slash, specifically, is hard to find.
 As early as 1981, Lucasfilm has issued legal notices to fans who wrote sexually explicit stories.
 J. K. Rowling/Warner Brothers have sent cease and desist letters referencing "sexually explicit" writings on the web, though Rowling approves the writing of fan fiction in general, posting links to fan fiction on her website and openly acknowledging slash fiction while maintaining that pairings such as those between Harry/Draco and Harry/Snape are non-canonical.

-Some media creators seem downright slash friendly.
+In contrast, some media creators have been more receptive to slash.
 In the Angel DVD commentary for "A Hole in the World", Joss Whedon, the creator of Angel, said, "Spike and Angel...they were hanging out for years and years and years.
 They were all kinds of deviant.
 Are people thinking they never...?
 Come on, people!
 They're open-minded guys!" as well as Spike saying, "Angel and me have never been intimate.
 Except that one..." to Illyria in the episode "Power Play."
 Renaissance Pictures invited femslash author Melissa Good to pen scripts for Xena: Warrior Princess.
 Some people say they see similar evidence of such relationships in other shows such as Smallville, Supernatural and Due South.

 Due South's fandom was one of the first to go online, after the show debuted in 1994.
 In 1999 Due South creator Paul Haggis participated in a question-and-answer panel with an online Due South newsgroup.
 The newsgroup asked Haggis if he had a problem with fans seeing the characters he created (Detective Ray Vecchio and Constable Benton Fraser) as being in love with each other and having a closeted relationship.
 Haggis replied, "Absolutely no problem at all.
 If ever two people loved each other, it's Ray and Fraser."